hashingsystems/hash.js/README.md

     attrID: 'feature-4', });
 ```

-This initializes a payment through the Chrome extension.
+This makepaymentializes a payment through the Chrome extension.
 Currently there can only be one recipient in recipientlist.
 Take note of the memo used so you can verify the payment later.

 ### Check a Transaction:
 ```